Helping you face the day

 Our skilled medical professionals will ask whether you are feeling itchiness or joint problems like pain, swelling, or stiffness.
 They will ask about blood relatives who have had a history of psoriasis.
 Additionally, they may also ask about any recent changes in your life that have caused stress.

-After a physical examination, a sample of your skin, or biopsy, will be taken to the lab.
+After a physical examination, a sample of your skin, or a biopsy, will be taken to the lab.
 This will help determine whether your skin condition is psoriasis or another disorder.

 Other tests used to diagnose psoriasis include blood tests and imaging scans.
 In cases of psoriatic arthritis, a patient may undergo multiple labs and imaging tests due to its similarity to rheumatoid arthritis.